Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 Velocity Verlet algorithm
 ---------------------------------
-The position and velocity can be brought in step by a reformulation of the Verlet scheme, called ``velocity Verlet``.
+The position and velocity can be brought in step by a reformulation of the Verlet scheme, called ``Velocity Verlet``.
 The prediction of the positions is now simply obtained from the Taylor expansion of Equation :eq:`forwardTaylor`, keeping up to the second order (force) term:

 .. math::